WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding.md

 The FOP will be in effect in September 2023.

 ##### Eligibility
-At launcch of FOP at launch, eligibiltiy to join the GDHNC is limited to WHO Member States.
+At launch of FOP at launch, eligibiltiy to join the GDHNC is limited to WHO Member States.

 1. **Self-Assessment** Countries interested in joining the GDHCN should conduct a self-assessment using the provided checklist to ensure their system complies with the WHO's specifications.
 Eligible participants should adopt the same technical specifications described in the [Onboarding Checklist](concepts_onboarding_checklist.html) .
 Open source implementations should be utilized when possible.
 2. **Official Request**  If the self-assessment is successful, countries should submit a formal request to the WHO via an official letter expressing their interest in joining the GDHCN.
-The letter should include a description of the country's system and the completed checklist as an annexe Upon receipt, the WHO will initiate the procedure to assess the country's system and determine if the onboarding process can begin.
+The letter should include a description of the eligible Trust Network Pariticpiant's system and the completed checklist as an annex Upon receipt, the WHO will initiate the procedure to assess the eligble Trust Network Partcipant's system and determine if the onboarding process can begin.
 3. Steps for Onboarding

 #### Organizational Identify
-The organizational identity will be estabalished in an offline process by WHO through its country offices with appropriate contacts at ministries of health or appropriate public health agency.
+The organizational identity and contact will be estabalished in an offline process by WHO through it's Member State country offices with appropriate contacts at ministries of health or appropriate public health agency.

 #### Onboarding Steps